robertgr991/fastDamerauLevenshtein/README.md

 Cython implementation of true Damerau-Levenshtein edit distance which allows one item to be edited more than once.
 More information from [Wikipedia](http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance):

-> In information theory and computer science, the Damerau–Levenshtein distance (named after Frederick J. Damerau and Vladimir I. Levenshtein) is a string metric for measuring the edit distance between two sequences.
-Informally, the Damerau–Levenshtein distance between two words is the minimum number of operations (consisting of insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one word into the other.<br/>
+> In information theory and computer science, the Damerau-Levenshtein distance (named after Frederick J. Damerau and Vladimir I. Levenshtein) is a string metric for measuring the edit distance between two sequences.
+Informally, the Damerau-Levenshtein distance between two words is the minimum number of operations (consisting of insertions, deletions or substitutions of a single character, or transposition of two adjacent characters) required to change one word into the other.<br/>
-The Damerau–Levenshtein distance differs from the classical Levenshtein distance by including transpositions among its allowable operations in addition to the three classical single-character edit operations (insertions, deletions and substitutions).
+The Damerau-Levenshtein distance differs from the classical Levenshtein distance by including transpositions among its allowable operations in addition to the three classical single-character edit operations (insertions, deletions and substitutions).

 The implementation is based on [James M. Jensen II](https://www.lemoda.net/text-fuzzy/damerau-levenshtein/index.html) explanation.